-What to do if you find a tick attached to your skin
+What to do if you find a tick attached to you or your pet

-If you’ve been bitten by a tick, remove it carefully using tweezers following these instructions, or a tick remover.
+- Remove it carefully using tweezers following Health Canada’s: How to remove a tick (online instructions) / How to properly remove a tick (video) or with a tick remover.
 Remove the tick as soon as possible.
 Removing ticks within 24 hours reduces the risk of infection.
-Submit the tick to PHI.Intake@wdgpublichealth.ca or eTick for identification.

 Never: